 Withdrawal from a Course

 Once add/drop has ended, the withdrawal period begins.
-To withdraw from a course, all students must see their advisor, and the instructor's signature is required to withdraw from a course.
+To withdraw from a course, all students must see their advisor, and the instructor’s signature is required to withdraw.
 Refunds are not issued for course withdrawals in the fall and spring terms but may be issued in the summer based on the summer refund schedule.